What are mutual funds?

 Mutual fund fees

 You’ll want to watch out for the fees mutual funds may charge to avoid having them eat into your investment returns.
-Just a 1 percent annual fee can have a big impact on your investment returns over a long time period and could cause you to fall short of your investment goals.
+Just a 1 percent annual fee can cost you tens of thousands of dollars over an investing career, and could cause you to fall short of your investment goals.

-Mutual funds include information on their fees in the fund’s prospectus, which can usually be found on the investment manager’s website.
-Here you’ll find information about the various operating expenses a fund charges such as a management fee, which pays for the fund’s manager and investment advisor, as well as legal, accounting and other administrative fees.
+Mutual funds include information on their fees in the fund’s prospectus, which can be found on the investment manager’s website.
+It reveals the various operating expenses a fund charges, such as a management fee, which pays for the fund’s manager and investment advisor, as well as legal, accounting and other administrative fees.
 You may also come across 12b-1 fees, which pay for the costs related to marketing and selling the fund.
-All these fees are captured in a fund’s expense ratio, which is shown as a percentage of the fund’s net assets and calculated annually.
+These fees are captured in a fund’s expense ratio, which shows the annual cost to own the fund as a percentage of your investment.
 This expense reduces your investment return each year.

 You might also see something called a “load,” which is a commission paid to brokers at the time shares are purchased in the fund.
 The commission is usually calculated as a percentage of your total investment.
-Funds that don’t charge this commission are known as “no-load” funds.
+Funds that don’t charge this commission are known as “no-load” funds, and there’s little reason for investors to pay this expense, since plenty of great funds don’t charge it.

 Mutual fund classes